When Should You Use a Friend to Officiate Your Wedding Rather than a Pro?

 While this isn’t a requirement, I wholeheartedly believe that a creative person will make your ceremony the best it can be.
 One of the aspects that makes us talented over here at Liz Rae Weddings is our ability to write amazing stories and perform them with grace.
 Your friend should be able to do this, too, unless you’re totally comfortable with a Googled ceremony.
 Even though it may be unique and special to have your friend officiate for you, there’s nothing unique about a ceremony plagiarised from Google.

-If compiling a wedding ceremony sounds like an exciting, awesome collaboration between you and your friend, having a friend officiate your wedding is absolutely the way to go and have a fantastic kick off to the rest of your wedding day!
+If compiling a wedding ceremony sounds like an exciting, awesome collaboration between you and your friend, having a friend officiate your wedding is absolutely the way to go and an fantastic kick off to the rest of your wedding day!
 Nothing sets the mood to the start of a wedding more than an entertaining, heartfelt ceremony conducted by someone you love most.